ATR-Lab/kami-head/coffee_ws/src/dynamixel_test_ui/README.md

-# Python Dynamixel UI
+# Dynamixel Test UI

-A ROS2 package for controlling and visualizing Dynamixel servos with a Python-based GUI.
+A ROS2 package for testing and debugging Dynamixel servos with a Python-based GUI.

 ## Virtual Environment Setup